Skip to content

 Your pet should be completely acclimated to and comfortable in your home.
 You have built trust and a bond with your pet, which gives them confidence and a sense of security with you.
 They know their routine and may expect meals and enrichment at specific times.

-Tips to remember during this period: they have established trust with you and know their routine, continue with consistent and clear positive-reinforcement training, once bonded you can also use affection as a reward, but treats (in moderation) are still a great form of enrichment.
+Tips to remember during this period: They have established trust with you and know their routine, continue with consistent and clear positive-reinforcement training, once bonded you can also use affection as a reward, but treats (in moderation) are still a great form of enrichment.

-Ultimately, adopting a new pet takes patience, consistency, and time – the 3-3-3 rule helps remind new pet owners that their recently adopted friend has been through a lot of change in a short period of time and some furry friends may need extra patience and time to adjust.
+Ultimately, adopting a new pet takes patience, consistency, and time – the 3-3-3 rule helps remind new pet owners their recently adopted friend has been through a lot of change in a short period of time and some furry friends may need extra patience and time to adjust.